Gopal-Khadka/awesome-libraries/CONTRIBUTING.md

-# Contributing to Awesome Learning
+# Contributing to Awesome Libraries

-Thank you for considering contributing to Awesome Learning!
+Thank you for considering contributing to Awesome Libraries!
 This guide will help you add valuable resources to our curated collection.

 ## How to Contribute